sedhossein/clean-code-with-clear-coder/README.md

 - keep in mind the events, the histories, but yesterday is died, now we are in today, have a new life,start it with your heart ^^

+- alway have, paper, pen, headphone, charger, internet and your todo list, these are enough for a long time 😅

 - keep in mind these words :
  1. "When reviewing code, count to 10 before you refactor a line.
 If the code does not have tests, a hundred." - Samer Buna